 These are agreements negotiated with overseas universities to recruit undergraduate or postgraduate students to Queen’s programmes.
-There will normally be a financial incentive based on the number of students recruited.
+There will normally be a financial incentive involved.

-Such agreements can comprise a range of initiatives or types of collaboration, which although specifically aimed at recruitment to existing programmes are also intended to provide a basis for the development of a broader, more enhanced educational and/or research link.
+Such agreements can comprise a range of initiatives or types of collaboration, which although specifically aimed at recruitment to existing programmes are also intended to promote and to provide a basis for the development of a broader, more enhanced educational and/or research link.
 Arrangements will typically include, inter alia, provision for:

 The authorised signatory for such agreements is the Vice-Chancellor or an Institutional Pro-Vice-Chancellor.